vtexdocs/help-center-content/docs/tutorials/en/how-to-set-a-buy-and-win-promotion-gift-for-a-specific-sku.md

 ---
-title: How to set a Buy One Get One promotion (gift) for a specific SKU
+title: 'How to set a Buy One Get One promotion (gift) for a specific SKU'
 id: 4QlFtwxAju6qOwaCi2YS0G
 status: CHANGED
 createdAt: 2017-08-22T15:24:13.195Z